RoseCityRobotics/common_platform/docs/source/operations/navigation/index.md

 # Navigation Operations

-This section covers navigation-related operations for the PARTS Common Robotics Platform.
+This section covers navigation-related operations for the RCR Common Robotics Platform.

 ## Prerequisites